 We believe that training should be tailored to each resident’s unique needs, interests and goals.
 To this end, we invest significantly in resources and mentorship to ensure residents receive exceptional training that fosters personal and professional fulfillment while preparing them for successful careers.
-Our residents graduate as well-rounded physicians who can thrive in academic and many types of community practice.
+Our residents graduate as well-rounded physicians who can thrive in all types of practice environments.

 PGY 1